Discover folk - the CRM for people-powered businesses

 Why you need a CRM

-A CRM is essential for engineering firms to streamline operations and enhance client relationships, driving business growth.
-Without the right one, you might face the following challenges which can hinder your growth and efficiency.
+Without the right one, growing teams might face the following challenges which can severely hinder expansion and operational efficiency.

 Challenges without a CRM